Christmas Holiday: Novel

 The film was based on a novel by W. Somerset Maugham published in 1939.
 The New York Times called the novel "surprisingly talky."

 The book became a best seller.
-By the end of the year it had sold over 100,000 copies in America.
+By the end of the year, it had sold over 100,000 copies in America.

-Walter Wanger wanted to turn it into a film in 1939, but the Hays Office rejected his proposal as they felt the novel's story about an Englishman meeting a beautiful Russian prostitute was too sordid.
+Walter Wanger wanted to turn it into a film in 1939, but the Hays Office rejected his proposal, as they felt the novel's story about an Englishman meeting a beautiful Russian prostitute was too sordid.

 Deanna Durbin

-In March 1943 Universal bought the screen rights to the book as a vehicle for Deanna Durbin.
-The movie was part of a specific plan by producer Felix Jackson to broaden the sort of films Durbin was making - it would be followed by her first color film, Caroline, then a mystery, Lady on a Train, then a film with Charles Boyer.
+In March 1943, Universal bought the screen rights to the book as a vehicle for Deanna Durbin.
+The movie was part of a specific plan by producer Felix Jackson to broaden the sort of films Durbin was making - it would be followed by her first color film, Caroline, then a mystery, Lady on a Train, and then a film with Charles Boyer.

 Durbin, usually the girl next door in Universal Pictures musicals, plays a naif who falls for him and sticks with him even knowing he's a killer.
 Christmas Holiday was the first film Durbin starred in that had not been specifically written for her.

-In August 1943 Durbin called the movie "my dramatic debut."
+In August 1943, Durbin called the movie "my dramatic debut."
 She would only sing two numbers.
 "Deanna did always have sex appeal" said Jackson.
 "I don't believe a star can be a star without it.
 Of course each of us has a different opinion on the matter."

 Screenwriter Herman J. Mankiewicz changed the setting from a Paris brothel to a nightclub in New Orleans and the main character was changed from a prostitute to a more ambiguous nightclub singer and hostess.

 Mankiewicz was fired while writing the screenplay when Universal executives saw him drunk on the studio lot.
 A week later the writer walked into Jackson's office and said "Felix, don't you think Herman Mankiewicz drunk is still better than Dwight Taylor sober?"
 Jackson rehired him.
 Mankiewicz considered the screenplay among his 1940s successes of which he was most proud.

 Universal loaned Turhan Bey to MGM in exchange for Gene Kelly who played her husband.
 Kelly was signed in October 1943.
 Dean Harens who had been a success on Broadway signed to make his feature film debut.
-Gale Sondegaard joined the film in November.
+Gale Sondergaard joined the film in November.

 The director was Robert Siodmak who said the film had "a good plot (though the studio always wanted to change my psychological endings into physical ones, when the Hays office didn't intervene...) and interesting casting Gene Kelly in such a way as to suggest a sinister quality behind a rather superficial charm."